 - A large chunk of their social circle disappeared overnight, like everyone graduated from university and most of their friends moved out of the city.

 - They feel like they've grown apart from their current friends and want to make entirely new ones.

 - In the past they were happy being alone a lot of the time, but now they want to be around people more often.

 - They never really knew how to make friends and have always wished their social lives were better.

 - They've recently made a big lifestyle change such as deciding not to drink anymore, and need to develop a new social circle that's more suited to it.

 Below are my thoughts on how to make friends.
 I'll cover a basic structure first, then go into some attitudes and principles towards the whole thing that I think are important.
-I've noticed people who are already good at making friends naturally tend to do most of the things I outline below without thinking about it.
+I've noticed people who are already good at making friends naturally tend to do most of the things I outline below.

 Bare bones guide on how to make friends

 Here are the basic steps to making friends.
 It seems simplistic, but there can be a lot to each point.
 People who struggle with their social lives often stumble on one or more of them as well.